Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Applications to particular quantum transformations and transformations without a fixed causal order

-With this, we can employ Eqs.~\eqref{eqn::GenProj1} and~\eqref{eqn::GenProj2} to obtain the properties of process matrices $T\in \L(\H_1\otimes \H_2 \otimes \H_3 \otimes \H_4)$ that send pairs of CPTP maps to unit probability.
+With this, we can employ Eqs.~\eqref{eqn::GenProj1} and~\eqref{eqn::GenProj2} to obtain the properties of process matrices $T\in \L(\H_1\otimes \H_2 \otimes \H_3 \otimes \H_4)$ that send pairs of CPTP maps to unit probability:

-The above{properties of $T$} exactly coincide with the characterization of process matrices given in Ref.~\cite{araujo15witnessing}. $\blacksquare$ \end{example} In particular this latter result is of interest, since the set of process matrices can be considered the dual affine set of the set of all tensor products of CPTP maps, where the dual affine of a set are all operators that map the elements of the set to $1$.\footnote{More generally, any process matrix $T$ will map any matrix of the form $\sum_i \lambda_i M^{(i)} \otimes N^{(i)}$, where $\sum_i \lambda_i = 1$, and $M^{(i)}, N^{(i)}$ CPTP to $1$.
+The above properties of $T$ exactly coincide with the characterisation of process matrices given in Ref.~\cite{araujo15witnessing}. $\blacksquare$ \end{example} In particular this latter result is of interest, since the set of process matrices can be considered the dual affine set of the set of all tensor products of CPTP maps, where the dual affine of a set are all operators that map the elements of the set to $1$.\footnote{More generally, any process matrix $T$ will map any matrix of the form $\sum_i \lambda_i M^{(i)} \otimes N^{(i)}$, where $\sum_i \lambda_i = 1$, and $M^{(i)}, N^{(i)}$ CPTP to $1$.
 Since the set of all valid CPTP maps that can be decomposed in this way is the set of non-signalling maps~\cite{Gutoski09, chiribella09_switch}, process matrices form exactly the dual set of non-signalling maps.
-We will further investigate this connection in Sec.~\ref{sec::DualAff}.} Such dual affine sets play an important role in quantum mechanics (and more generally, linear algebra), and evidently, the projectors we introduced can be used to characterize them comprehensively.
-In the next section, we will analyse the characterization of dual sets (affine or not) in more detail.
-Before doing so, we provide an alternative characterization of process matrices.
+We will further investigate this connection in Sec.~\ref{sec::DualAff}.} Such dual affine sets play an important role in quantum mechanics (and more generally, linear algebra), and evidently, the projectors we introduced can be used to characterise them comprehensively.
+Below, we will analyse the characterisation of dual sets (affine or not) in more detail.
+Before doing so, we provide an alternative characterisation of process matrices.